The Department of Radiology at the University of Vermont Medical Center is expanding and seeking an Academic Breast Radiologist.

 The compensation package is competitive and faculty rank is commensurate with experience.

 Burlington is a New England college town situated on the shores of beautiful Lake Champlain, with the Adirondack Mountains to the west, and bordered by the Green Mountains to the east, both of which offer easy access to year round outdoor recreational activities/sports.
-Burlington is within driving distance to major US and Canadian cities and is routinely voted one of the top most desirable cities in the USA in which to live.
+Burlington, Vermont has continually been voted one of the nicest cities in which to live as well as one of America’s most “fit” cities due to the four seasons of outdoor activities.
+Burlington is 45 minutes from world-class skiing, 1.5 hours by car from Montreal, and has an international airport with direct flights to many major cities.

 The University is especially interested in candidates who can contribute to the diversity and excellence of the academic community through their research, teaching, and/or service.
 Applicants are requested to include in their cover letter information about how they will further this goal.